JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 }
 ```

-As you can see in the `managedDevopsPool.bicep` file, there are some options that you can pick.
+As you can see in the `managedDevOpsPool.bicep` file, there are some options that you can pick.

+## Next steps

 I haven't experimented yet with the clever scaling options.
+I am courious how this works.
+At Delta-N we already experimented with dynamic scalling based on historical data of the VMSS agent pools but it was to much work to continue.

+You might want to decouple deploying your DevCenter and Managed DevOps Pools.
+Deploying DevCenter takes allot of time and seems to be a bit error prone.